 Being aware of the kinds of injuries and illnesses that you’re susceptible to due to your work means you can take steps to prevent them—or be prepared if they do occur.

-Protect your finances with disability insurance: You can protect your livelihood, should you need to be away from work for an extended period of time, by discussing your options (including disability insurance) with your district.
-For additional peace of mind, you have access to the NEA® Income Protection Insurance Plan, which can help supplement a paycheck gap when you can’t work.
+Help protect your finances with disability insurance: You can help protect your livelihood, should you need to be away from work for an extended period of time, by discussing your options (including disability insurance) with your district.
+For additional peace of mind, you have access to the NEA® Income Protection Insurance Plan, which can help supplement a paycheck gap when you can’t work.*

 You’re guaranteed acceptance into the plan, which covers COVID-19 and any other coronavirus-related illnesses that can keep NEA members from working, as well as other short- and long-term disabilities.
 It pays benefits—up to 2/3 of your regular monthly income or $6,000, whichever is less—whether you’re totally or partially disabled.
 Coverage also includes pregnancy if your doctor orders medical leave.